rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 Thumbs up to projects and developer teams who learn types and select the unpopular!

 > _“Only in our dreams are we free.
 The rest of the time we need wages.”_
-   _Terry Pratchett and [_add_blank_target Hwel](https://wiki.lspace.org/Hwel) metaphor describing life of a programmer._
+   _Terry Pratchett and [_add_blank_target Hwel](https://wiki.lspace.org/Hwel).
+A good metaphor to describe life of a programmer._

 ### Gradual Progress

-There is a steady slow progress.
+There is a steady and slow progress.
 Mainstream languages are introducing a little bit of types and FP.
 `async`-`await` is now supported by many languages.
 _Sum/variant types_ are supported by many languages (TS's union types stand out for their readability).
 Record types are being introduced as well (e.g. Java 14 _records_, C# 10 record struts, ...).